-Behind the superficial representation to which one's attention is initially drawn, there is a second one in which Flötner sets irony and ridicule, parody and perversity against the past, against the classical and bourgeois way of life...
+Behind the superficial representation to which one's attention is initially drawn, there is a second one in which Flötner sets irony and parody against the past, against the classical and bourgeois way of life...

 Although Nuremberg had no university, towards the end of the 15th century the city became a major centre of humanism in Germany, as well as a centre of trade and skilled craftsmanship.
 The influence of classical forms and humanism was also mirrored by anti-classical tendencies, so that these playing cards can be seen as a parody or burlesque.
 The vulgar everyday activities of common folk (e.g. toilet humour and irreverence) is juxtaposed to bourgeois pretentiousness.
 The art of printing made it possible for art, knowledge and information - including political or social comment - to be made accessible to the common people in this case thanks to a good block maker.

 Peter Flötner (c.1490-1546) was a German designer, sculptor, and printmaker.
 He was an important figure in the introduction of Italianate Renaissance design to sculpture and the decorative arts in Germany.
 Read Wikipedia article →

 Founder and editor of the World of Playing Cards since 1996.
 He is a former committee member of the IPCS and was graphics editor of The Playing-Card journal for many years.
 He has lived at various times in Chile, England and Wales and is currently living in Extremadura, Spain.
 Simon's first limited edition pack of playing cards was a replica of a seventeenth century traditional English pack, which he produced from woodblocks and stencils.

 A limited edition art print of the Queen of Clubs 1984 woodblock joker.

 A limited edition art print of the Jack of Hearts 1984 woodblock joker.